almarpa/almarpa/README.md

 ### Hi there 👋
-### I'm a Software Engineer interested in FullStack development.
+### I'm a Software Engineer with experience in Android and FullStack development.
 I love experimenting with new technologies and building IT solutions.

 - 🌱 Currently learning and developing apps with MEAN Stack (Angular, NodeJS, Express and MongoDB).
 - 📫 How to reach me: